 Guide To Success

-Attendance at the Annual Meeting is comprised of the retail senior management team responsible for operating the business including: marketing, merchandising, supply chain, operations, and related functions in both CPG and pharmacy, and their associate member/supplier counterparts.
+Attendance at the Annual Meeting is comprised of the senior management team responsible for operating the business including: marketing, merchandising, supply chain, operations, pharmacy, digital and related functions in both CPG and pharmacy, and their associate member/supplier counterparts.

 Specific appointments between retailers and manufacturers, with preset agendas, are recommended and are normally made well in advance of the meeting.
 In order to maximize the meeting’s value, plan on starting early, attending every function you can, and staying through the entire event.
 We encourage associate members to contact the specific companies and individuals you would like to meet with during the Annual Meeting.